pvphan/camera-calibration/README.md

 - What is SVD, DLT, and QR, and how do they relate to Zhang calibration?

-    - QR-decomposition is used to decouple the intrinsics (K) and the rotation matrix (R) from the full projection matrix P
+    - In the DLT case, QR-decomposition is used to decouple the intrinsics (K) and the rotation matrix (R) from the full projection matrix P.
+        - But in Zhang's method, we cannot use QR-decomposition because the product contains the intrinsic matrix and a matrix which is not orthogonal (r1, r2, t)
         - x = P * X, P = [H | h], H = K * R
         - QR-decomposition separates H into its two products: an orthogonal matrix (the rotation matrix, R) and an upper-diagonal matrix (the intrinsic matrix, K)

+    - Still need to estimate K from H: H = K * [r1 r2 t].
+So we need a custom solution to exploit properties we know about K, r1, and r2
+        1. Exploit constraints on K, r1, r2
+        2. Define a matrix B = K^-T * K^-1
+        3. Compute B by solving another homogeneous linear system
+        4. Decompose matrix B to get K

 ## Notes: